-In the ’70s, USA was struck by a new trend: running.
+In the ’70s, the United States was struck by a new trend: running.
 In New Jersey, three good friends (Hinda Miller, Lisa Lindahl, and Polly Smith) got struck by the bug and couldn’t stop running.
 There was only one problem: running with a regular bra is painful.

-In 1977, as the three friends complained yet again about the chest pain that they suffered, one of them proposed: what will happen if we connected two jock straps?
+In 1977, as the three friends complained yet again about the chest pain they suffered, one of them proposed: what will happen if we connected two jockstraps?
 They laughed at the joke, but then they asked their selves: why not?

-They quickly discovered that the jockstrap fabric wasn’t as comfortable, and that they needed a fabric which would be stronger, yet more flexible and airy.
+They quickly discovered that the jockstrap fabric wasn’t as comfortable and needed a fabric that would be stronger yet more flexible and airy.
 Smith went to New York to look for a more suitable fabric.

-Although the first sports shops they turned to didn’t know how to react to them, and explained that they were sports shops, and that they didn’t sell bras – they were quickly out of stock.
+Although the first sports shops they turned to didn’t know how to react to them and explained that they were sports shops and didn’t sell bras – they were quickly out of stock.
 An equally amazing fact is that their company was profitable from the first year.

 Big sports companies such as Nike and Reebok quickly paid attention and started to produce similar products, but that didn’t make their product any less profitable.
 12 years after they founded the company, they sold it to Playtex, which today is part of the Champion sports corporation.